 Mayor Pro Tem Kreutzer asked for an explanation of the fee reductions.
-Planner Tetzlaff explained that the approximate fee reductions are as follows: building permit fee - 50%, plan review fee - 95%, water plant investment fee - 34%.
+Planner Tetzlaff explained that the approximate fee reductions are as follows: building permit fee - 50%, plan review fee - 95%, water plant investment fee - 34%, sewer plant investment fee - 34%.
 These fee reductions were given because the applicant went above and beyond to bring a sustainable product which reduces water consumption, and reduces energy consumption.
 Staff saw this as a beneficial project for the City so staff worked with the applicant on these fee reductions.
 These fee reductions are similar to other apartment complexes in the City that have received fee reductions for building a more sustainable product.
 Mr. Reutzel explained that Exhibit G1 also details the water and sewer usage analysis which shows the water savings for the features that will be used in this development.
 The result of these water savings is the basis for the proposed fee reductions.
+Exhibit G3 details the additional sustainable techniques that will be used in the development.